open-formulieren/open-forms/docs/configuration/prefill/family_members.rst

 ==============

 The **Family members** prefill plugin stores data records for partners and children based on a person's BSN.
-These records can be used to pre-fill (user defined) form variables if a set of specific variables is configured accordingly.
+These records can be used to pre-fill form variables if a set of specific variables is configured accordingly.

 Currently, we support only `Haal Centraal BRP bevragen API`_ (v2) and `StUF-BG`_ (version 3.1).